seanpierce/introtorhythm.com-archive/README.md

 ### REST API

-An integrated REST API is implemented using **djangorestframework** installed via pip.
+A REST API is implemented using the **djangorestframework** python package.
 See implementation docs <a href="https://medium.com/backticks-tildes/lets-build-an-api-with-django-rest-framework-32fcf40231e5">here</a>.

 Currently exposed routes: